golf1052/code-sync/README.md

 - Toggle import/export snippets: Toggle auto importing/exporting of snippets.
 - Toggle import/export extensions: Toggle auto importing/exporting of extensions.

+## Uninstalling Extensions
+Currently there is no way for CodeSync to know when you have uninstalled an extension.
+When you uninstall an extension in VSCode it still registers the extension as installed until VSCode is restarted.
+Because of this when you exit VSCode, CodeSync will export the incorrect list of extensions.
+When you launch VSCode again CodeSync will reinstall the extension you installed.
+[There is an open issue in the VSCode repo about this](https://github.com/Microsoft/vscode/issues/14444).
+In the meantime here's a workaround;

+1. Exclude the extension you want to uninstall with the command: **CodeSync: Exclude an installed extension**
+2. Now uninstall the extension you just excluded.

+When you relaunch VSCode the extension will not be reinstalled by CodeSync anymore.

 ## Contributing/Bugs
 I've done a little testing between two Windows 10 machines and an OS X laptop.
 If you have any issues please report them using Issues.
 Thanks!